-Since we have expanded telehealth visits, our no-show and late cancellation rates have dropped among our entire patient populations, but particularly for Medicaid participants as transportation is a major barrier in seeking medical care for this patient population.
+Since we have expanded telehealth visits, our no-show and late cancellation rates have dropped among our entire patient population, but particularly for Medicaid participants as transportation is a major barrier in seeking medical care for this patient population.

-Telehealth is clearly increasing access to care, particularly for individuals with barriers to care such as transportation.
-It can save patients money as compared to coming to an in person visit, as it may save them the cost of gas, parking, lost wages and/or childcare, which for some patients is not insignificant.
-OSUWMC has seen telehealth patients from all 88 Ohio counties, with a savings (at 22.2 EPA average miles per gallon) of about 12 million miles of travel and 551,000 gallons of gasoline for a total of approximately \$1.1 million.
+While telehealth is clearly increasing access to care, particularly for individuals with barriers to care such as transportation, it also can save patients money as compared to coming to an in person visit.
+A virtual visit can save patients the cost of gas, parking, lost wagesand/or childcare, which for some patients is not insignificant.
+OSUWMC has seen telehealth patients from all 88 Ohio counties.
+We calculate that we have saved Ohioans almost 26 million miles of travel and 1.16 million gallons of gas, equivalent to 27,686 home's energy use for one year or about 28 billion smartphone charges.
+In the process we've also avoided about 20 metric tons of physical waste.